acn-ama/angular/README.md

 Application should show different pages which can include a list of *_speakers_* and/or *_talks_*.

 ### What you get
-This project contains a main component: _app.component.ts_ which contains a child: _speakerDetails.component.ts_ with corresponding data.
+This project contains a main component: _app.component.ts_ which contains a child: _speaker-details.component.ts_ with corresponding data.

 ### Set up and run